 Copyright comes from a body of laws aimed at protecting the work and ideas created by individuals by giving the original creator(s) exclusive rights to their own work.
 “To promote the progress of science and useful arts, by securing for limited times to authors and inventors the exclusive right to their respective writings and discoveries” (U.S. Constitution, Article I, Section 8).

 Only this person(s) has rights to create multiple copies and distribute the original work.
-Copywriting protects all of the following original works:
+Copyrighting protects all of the following original works:

 Works that copyright protection may not cover are: